mcmonkey4eva/UnturnedFrenetic/readme.md

 - Copy UnturnedFrenetic/Release/Frenetic.dll and UnturnedFrenetic.dll to Unturned's Managed folder as well.
 - Launch the Unturned server!
 - Be warned, your local client may no longer be able to play games until you revert Assembly-CSharp.dll to its original form.
 Make sure you are running off a server box!

+# Warning

+Avast (and possibly other AV's) don't currently seem to like the injector much, and may freeze up.